couchbaselabs/cbas-perf-support/tpcds-couchbase-loader/README.md

 the bucket is empty before loading the data.
 The bucket name used is the argument value `bucket` passed.
 The default value is `true`.

-`bucketsize (Temporarily disabled)`: Size of the bucket in megabytes.
+`bucketsize (Temporarily disabled)`: Size of the bucket in megabytes, default value is `4096 (4GB)`.
+Read the `NOTES` section below for further information about `bucketsize`.

-`batchlimit`: The number of records to generate before doing a batch upsert operation, default value is 10,000.
+`batchlimit`: The number of records to generate before doing a batch upsert operation, default value is `10,000`.

 `scalingfactor`: The scaling factor provided to the TPC-DS data generator.
 The scaling factor determines the data size to be generated, the default value is `1 (1GB of data)`.